 Watercolor sets are also super easy and fun.

-We have the Melissa and Doug Alphabet set and the Zoo Animal Set.
-I just set out construction and stamps for the kids.
-It’s good fine motor practice, plus my first grade can work on spelling while my preschooler works on letter recognition.
+It’s good fine motor practice, plus my second grader can work on spelling while my preschooler works on letter recognition.

 Wooden Blocks and Cars